Get A Life, Archer!

 - Jan 1980 - May 1980: Dyson's Refractory, Woodville, Derbyshire, England

-I was about to leave England in May 1980 to get married to Ann.
+I knew I was about to leave England in May 1980 to get married to Ann.
+At Dyson's we manufactured ceramic elements

-At Dyson's we manufactured ceramic elements for gas-powered fires and glazed sanitary pipes for town sewers.
+for gas-powered fires and glazed sanitary pipes for town sewers.
+It was boring work for the most part, but all

-It was boring (being a QC technician) for the most part, but all the time I was just counting off the days.
+the time I was just counting off the days.

 - Sep 1980 - Jan 1981 Plasmed Corporation, Wallingford, Connecticut, USA